Keith Jarrett (rugby)

 Keith Jarrett (born 18 May 1948) is a Welsh former dual-code international rugby union and rugby league footballer who played in the 1960s and 1970s.
-He played representative rugby union (RU) for British Lions, Wales where he set point scoring records, and Monmouthshire, and at club level for Abertillery RFC, Newport RFC and London Welsh RFC, as a centre, i.e. number 12 or 13, and representative rugby league (RL) for Wales, and at club level for Barrow.
+He played representative rugby union for the British Lions and for Wales, where he set point scoring records, and Monmouthshire, and at club level for Abertillery RFC and Newport RFC, as a centre, i.e. number 12 or 13.
+The teenaged Jarrett made a memorable international debut for Wales against England in 1967, scoring 19 of Wales's 34 points.
+He also played representative rugby league for Wales, and at club level for Barrow.

 Early career

 Jarrett was born in Newport, Monmouthshire, the son of former Glamorgan cricketer Hal Jarrett, and attended Monmouth School.
-Like his father he also played cricket for Glamorgan County Cricket Club.
-In 1966 Keith Jarrett played rugby union for Newport against Ebbw Vale, shortly after leaving school.
+Like his father, he played cricket for Glamorgan County Cricket Club.
+In 1966 Keith Jarrett he played his first official rugby union match for Newport against Ebbw Vale, shortly after leaving school.

 Cricket

 Jarrett played for Glamorgan Second XI from 1965 to 1967, appearing in two first-class matches in 1967 – one each against the Indian and Pakistani tourists.
 He was a middle order bat and change right arm seam bowler.